dreamthought/openclassrooms-example-for-mila/README.md

+# Example for Mila

+These notes should point you at the relvent bits.
+I've left initializr refs at the bottom to assist you.

 # Purpose and Scope
 * Provided as an illustrative example of out of the box spring-security login/out controllers and templates for a colleague doing a spring sec course.
 * Demonstrate out of the box login/logout templates